abpframework/abp/docs/en/Community-Articles/2022-11-28-EF-Core-Entity-Dependency-Injection/POST.md

 }
 ````

-Now, we don't need to implement the `IInjectServiceProvider` interface, and manually resolve the `IRepository<Product, Guid>` object from the `ServiceProvider`.
+Now, we don't need to implement the `IInjectServiceProvider` interface and manually resolve the `IRepository<Product, Guid>` object from the `ServiceProvider`.
 You see that the `ChangeCodeAsync` method is much simpler now.

 So, how to set `ProductRepository`?
-For the EF Core interceptor part, you can somehow get all public properties of the entity via reflection, for each property, check if such a service does exist, and set it from the dependency injection system if available.
-That will have less performant, but would work.
-On the other hand, it would be extra hard to set all dependencies of the entity while manually creating it using the `new` keyword.
-So, personally I wouldn't recommend that.
+For the EF Core interceptor part, you can somehow get all public properties of the entity via reflection.
+Then, for each property, check if such a service does exist, and set it from the dependency injection system if available.
+Surely, that will be less performant, but will work if you can truly implement.
+On the other hand, it would be extra hard to set all the dependencies of the entity while manually creating it using the `new` keyword.
+So, personally I wouldn't recommend that approach.

 ### Limitations